 BUILD A COMMUNITY IN YOUR STATE OR START A MAPS CHAPTER AT YOUR PUBLIC INSTITUTION

 State Committees: State committees may be proposed and formed by MAPS National members residing in any US State.
-MAPS State committees shall be given access to MAPS’ Board, directors, Advisory Council, programming, services, resources, volunteers, contacts, distribution lists, collective support, advocacy toward local initiatives and concerns, and the joint resources of MAPS chapters and partner organizations.
-Several State Committees currently serve MAPS National members and local communities in New York, Massachusetts, Pennsylvania, and Michigan, with several others on the way.
+MAPS State committees are given access to MAPS’ Board, directors, Advisory Council, programming, services, resources, volunteers, contacts, distribution lists, collective support, advocacy toward local initiatives and concerns, and the joint resources of MAPS chapters and partner organizations.
+Several State Committees currently serve MAPS National members and local communities in New York, Massachusetts, and California, with several others on the way.

 Institutional Representatives: MAPS Members may also serve as MAPS Institutional Representatives at their Federal, State or local agencies.
 Representatives serve as liaisons between our national network and their institution, and as a point of contact for colleagues interested in building informal communities until formal MAPS Chapters become viable.

 Employee Resource Groups (ERGs): Also known as Affinity Groups or Voluntary Employee Organizations (VEOs), ERGs are a way to cultivate a supportive, welcoming, inclusive and equitable work environment in your Federal, State or local agency, department, or other or public institution.

 They serve as a critical link between employees and senior management, connecting a diverse array of backgrounds, beliefs, and experiences to each Department’s diversity managers, Human Capital staff, and key decision-makers.
 They support the personal growth and professional development of their members and they help develop programs and learning opportunities not only for themselves but for the rest of the workforce.